newjersey/navigator.business.nj.gov/content/src/fundings/pace-apprenticeship-in-career-education.md

 ### Eligibility

 * Entities who are developing new, or building upon existing Registered Apprenticeship programs
-* Any employer, trade associations, or labor organization which represents workers in the occupation for which the apprentices will be trained
+* Any employer, trade associations, labor organization, or others with programs supporting the industries in which they work
-* Any other organization as listed within the [Notice of Grant Opportunity](https://www.nj.gov/education/grants/discretionary/apps/ovr_ngo_dga.shtml)

 > ### Benefit
 >
+> Eligible applicants can apply for funding up to $8,000 per participant for:
+>
-> Eligible applicants can apply for funding up to $8,000 per participant/trainee for costs associated with personnel expenses, instructor costs, non-personnel costs, pre-apprentice training, supplies and materials, and other direct costs as outlined within the Notice of Grant Opportunity.
-Applicants may also include stipends for participants of the program based on participants reaching program milestones.
+> 1. Costs associated with personnel expenses, instructor costs, non-personnel costs, pre-apprentice training, supplies and materials, and other direct costs as outlined in the program details
+> 2. Stipends for participants of the program based on participants reaching program milestones